 If proceedings were not issued by the exit date, what rules apply in relation to jurisdiction and enforcement?

 - The UK government has always indicated its desire to enter into a new arrangement with the EU to replace the Recast Brussels Regulation.
 The Lugano Convention 2007 is the UK’s preferred option in terms of providing cross-border cooperation for civil and commercial matters in dealing with jurisdiction and the enforcement of judgments.
 The Lugano Convention is in substantially the same terms as the old 2001 Brussels Regulation which set out the system of allocation of jurisdiction and the reciprocal enforcement of judgments between the EU and the UK, and its application is fairly broad.

-- The UK’s membership of the Lugano Convention is based on being a member of the EU.
-The UK’s membership will therefore end on the exit date.
-The UK has applied to accede to the Lugano Convention in April 2020.
+- The UK’s membership of the Lugano Convention was historically based on being a member of the EU.
+The UK’s membership therefore ended on the exit date.
+The UK applied to accede to the Lugano Convention in April 2020.
 Consent of all existing members is required for any new member to be admitted to the Lugano Convention.
 Iceland, Norway and Switzerland (the “EFTA countries”) have indicated their consent.
 The EU is yet to give consent.
 Even if all members consent the usual practice is that there is a three-month hiatus for objections before a member is permitted to join.
-Therefore, the Lugano Convention will cease to apply unless and until the UK has acceded to the Lugano Convention in its own right.
+Therefore, the Lugano Convention ceases to apply unless and until the UK has acceded in its own right.

 - As there is a deal between the UK and the EU, the general view is that the EU is likely to give consent to the UK becoming a member of the Lugano Convention.
 It is likely that negotiations will commence at some point in the near future for some sort of agreement dealing with cross-border cooperation for civil and commercial matters when dealing with jurisdiction and the enforcement of judgments.